Biden calls McCarthy to meet amid debt ceiling warning

 Biden’s outreach came less than two hours after Treasury Secretary Janet Yellen warned lawmakers that the U.S. government could default as early as June 1 if Congress does not raise the debt ceiling.

-Yellen’s letter is likely to ratchet up the intensity within Washington, D.C., around the matter as negotiations between Biden and McCarthy came to a standstill in recent weeks.
-Both have been locked in a standoff with neither side willing to cave.
+Yellen’s letter is likely to ratchet up the intensity within Washington around the matter as negotiations between Biden and McCarthy came to a standstill in recent weeks.
+Both have been locked in a standoff with neither willing to cave.

 Republicans, however, are using the debt ceiling as leverage as they seek significant cuts to government spending programs.